BrentPease1/pease-lab/content/authors/brentpease/_index.md

 # Interests to show in About widget
 interests:
 - Spatial Ecology
-- Landscape Ecology
+- Citizen Science
-- Species Distribution Modeling
+- University Education in Natural Resources

 # Education to show in About widget
 education: